Bs0Dd/OpenCompSoft/Memphisto/README.md

 + Internet Card.

 ## How to get started
-1. Install browser by command `pastebin run x`.
+1. Install browser by command `pastebin run EUZQRkwF`.
 2. Open file `/etc/mmbrow.cfg`.
    There you can set:
    + `homepage` - path to "Home" page, it may be remote.